home-assistant/home-assistant.io/source/_components/device_tracker.markdown

 footer: true
 ---

-Home Assistant can get information from your wireless router to track which devices are connected.
-Please check the sidebar for a list of  brands of supported wireless routers.
+Home Assistant can get information from your wireless router or third party services like iCloud or OwnTracks to track which devices are connected and considered "in home".
+Please check the sidebar for a list of  brands of supported wireless routers and services.

-There are also trackers available which uses different technologies like [MQTT](/components/mqtt/) or [Nmap](/components/device_tracker.nmap_scanner/) to scan the network for devices.
+There are also trackers available which use different technologies like [MQTT](/components/mqtt/) or [Nmap](/components/device_tracker.nmap_scanner/) to scan the network for devices.

+# {% linkable_title Configuring a `device_tracker` platform %}

 To get started add the following lines to your `configuration.yaml` (example for Netgear):